AzureCosmosDB/scenario-based-labs/Retail/Demo step-by-step - Cosmos DB scenario-based demo - Retail.md

 }
 ```

-3. Review the following methods and their code:
+1. Review the following methods and their code:

 - **DoAggregateCalculations** - This method updates the item aggregations for the `buy` events to keep track of the top items purchased.
 This will continually update and drive the `top` suggestions.
 You will see this when you execute the Data Generator tool.
+These aggregations will be stored in the `object` table as an `ItemAggregation` object type.

 - **AddEventToEventHub** - This method will forward the changefeed item to the event hub where Stream Analytics will then process the data.